getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/rust-code/README.md

 ## Preparation

-1. As usual, create an empty file called `api.rs`.
+1. As usual, create an empty file called `api.rs`, at the same level as `lib.rs`.

 2. Include it as module in `lib.rs`: